 Council-owned renewable energy

-- our BREAM excellent offices are heated with a biomass boiler;
+- our BREEAM excellent office on Badminton Road is heated with a biomass boiler;

-- we have installed the following in our buildings and schools; 10 roof mounted solar PV arrays; 6 solar thermal arrays; 8 Biomass boilers; 2 ground source heat pumps; and, 2 air source heat pumps
+- we are installing new technology in our buildings and schools such as roof mounted solar PV arrays, solar thermal arrays, Biomass boilers, ground source heat pumps and air source heat pumps

 Renewable technologies for your home